 Baptismal certificate (if applicable)

-Certification of parishioner status if registering for the Catholic tuition rate
+Certification of parishioner status (if applicable)

 Priority for admissions will be given first to siblings of current students and parishioners of St. John Church, then to parishioners of other Catholic Churches, and then to those of other faiths.